lastone-git/new-directions-challenge/README.md

 ## Conclusion

 This project showcases my ability to build a responsive, dynamic web application with a focus on front-end development, digital imaging, and graphic design.
 The solution adheres to the project guidelines and demonstrates my technical skills, creativity, and attention to detail.

+## Added Graphic Design Artworks

+I have added some graphical pieces to the folder "/graphic_design_artworks".
+This includes a Pamphlet design for Cardiff University, Web Design screenshots of live sites and wireframes of potential sites, Print ready Box Templates inluding cut/trim lines, Posters and Logos for company rebrands.